 Welcome to The Grove Medical Group

-The Grove Medical Group aims to provide high quality patient care in all areas, clinical and non-clinical, to all our patients regardless of age, colour, sex or religion.
+The Grove Medical Group aims to provide high quality patient care in all areas, clinical and non-clinical, to all our patients regardless of age, colour, gender or religion.

 We aim to ensure all our patients’ needs are met efficiently and are able to access our services with ease at every stage in their lives.
 We hope that these services will be delivered by a polite, helpful well motivated team.